 - Involvement outside the classroom often leads to development of interpersonal and leadership skills – qualities highly valued by future employers.

 7. Persuade your student to stay up-to-date with current events

 - Employers expect students to know what is going on around them.
 On Bucknell's campus we enjoy free issues of The New York Times, The Wall Street Journal, Financial Times, and USA Today.
 Encourage them to read online publications related to their career interests; discuss major world and business issues with them.

 8. Expose your student to the world of work

 - Take your student to your workplace, explain what you do for a living, help identify potential connections or employers.

 9. Teach the value of networking

 - Introduce your student to people who have careers and jobs that are of interest to them, if possible.
 In addition, there are many Bucknell alumni and parents who are willing to talk with students about what they do or about their organization/industry.
 Suggest your student contact people for information about possible summer jobs.
 Encourage him/her to “shadow” someone in the workplace to increase awareness of interesting career fields.

-- Students and alumni can also connect through B-Link or LinkedIn
+- Students and alumni can also connect through LinkedIn.

 - Get involved!